pgiacalo/PCB_Reverse_Engineering_Tool/README.md

 - Reverse engineer existing designs
 - Document modifications and repairs
 - Learn how complex circuits work
-- **🔍 Trace signal paths through multi-layer PCBs** - See through layers like an x-ray!
+- **Trace signal paths through multi-layer PCBs** - See through layers like an x-ray!
 The tool's virtual PCB x-ray capability lets you overlay top and bottom images with adjustable transparency, making it easy to visualize and follow signal paths that travel between layers through vias and connections

 This tool makes it **easy** by letting you work directly with your PCB photos in your browser—no complex software installation, no learning curve.
 Just load your images and start annotating.
-The virtual x-ray view helps you see connections that would otherwise be hidden inside the board.
+The virtual x-ray view helps you see and trace connections that would otherwise be very hard to follow.

 ## Try It Now